-If your air conditioner is older than 10 years and leaking refrigerant, it’s time for a new unit.
+If your air conditioner is older than 10 years and leaking refrigerant, especially the R-22 refrigerant that is currently being phased out, it’s time for a new unit.
 The leak can either be contained inside the unit or seeping outside.
-Unfortunately, it’s not as simple as fixing the leak and buying more refrigerant.
-The refrigerant from 10 years ago is being phased out due to new environmental standards.
+Unfortunately, it’s not as simple as fixing the leak and buying more refrigerant, as the R-22 refrigerant is being phased out due to new environmental standards.

 If your air conditioner is making more noise than usual when operating, that could mean trouble with the compressor or fan motor.
 If it’s out of warranty and older than 12 years, we usually recommend replacing the unit rather than to trying to repair the compressor.
 The compressor is the heart of the unit — and the most expensive part to replace.
-The fan motor is much less expensive.
-A professional evaluation will determine if repairing the fan motor or replacing the whole system is best based on the overall condition of the air conditioner.
+While the fan motor is much less expensive, having a professional evaluate the overall condition of the air conditioner will determine if repairing the fan motor is the best option for you.